 Making pasta dishes in the Instant Pot is not something most people would think of doing, but it's really great!
 No pot of boiling water or draining to deal with.
 The noodles get a chance to soak up the flavors of the sauce.
 Dinner ready in under an hour!

-When making Instant Pot Spaghetti and Meatballs, just remember to layer the ingredients in the pot.
+When making Instant Pot Spaghetti and Meatballs, just remember to layer the ingredients in the pot and don't stir it until after pressure cooking.
 This helps keep things from sticking, and ensures that the noodles get cooked.

 Here is how to make Instant Pot Spaghetti and Meatballs:

 If you prefer your spaghetti with meat sauce, check out my recipe here.
 You cook the meat in the pot and add the rest of the ingredients in layers like this recipe, before pressure cooking.

 You don't have to use spaghetti noodles in this recipe.
 If you prefer penne, macaroni, or even shells, that's fine.
 You may need to adjust the pressure cook time for the type of noodles you choose.

 The rule of thumb for pressure cooking pasta is half of the recommended time on the package.
 So if the package directions calls for 9 minutes, you will cook for 4 or 5 minutes in the pressure cooker.

 Instant Pot Spaghetti and Meatballs is a delicious one-pot meal.
 This pressure cooker spaghetti and meatballs is easy to make and is ready in under an hour.

 - 1 lb Meatballs, raw, cooked, or frozen

 - 1 (14 oz) can Diced Tomatoes (optional), drained